Kloudless/file-picker/README.md

   This event is only fired when the user uploads a file via the Chooser's Computer option or the Saver.

+* `logout()`

+  Fired when the user clicks the logout link in the File Explorer, which clears the local state of accounts connected to the File Explorer.

 ### Methods

 * `Kloudless.explorer(options)`